Back to Home

 A collage of healthy sauces and condiments, including Greek yogurt ranch, no-sugar ketchup, and avocado.

-I'll be the first to admit it: I'm a condiment fanatic.
+I''ll be the first to admit it: I''m a condiment fanatic.
 For years, my fridge door was a wall-to-wall collection of dressings, hot sauces, and mayos.
-When I finally started my healthy cooking journey for my family, I read the labels and was floored.
-A single tablespoon of our favorite ranch dressing was a calorie and sodium bomb.

 🥑 The "Creamy" Swaps (Mayo, Ranch, Sour Cream)